-General Education: SCC: Area D, Local District Requirement, A; CSU: Area C1, E
+General Education: SCC: Local District Requirement, A; CSU: Area C1, E Transferable to UC/CSU Hours: 48-54 lab

 An introductory experience of the popular American social dances known as "Swing" and an exploration of the cultural scene that created them.
 The course surveys historical dance varieties and East Coast/West Coast regional differences as well as the latest trends and styles.
 Instruction, history, and open dancing will be included in class.
 Attention is paid to proper technique in both lead and follow dance positions, footwork alignment and posture.
 (Formerly DANC 004N)